mnot/ai-control-report/draft-nottingham-ai-control-report.md

 ### Friday 2024-09-20

-Out Out Attachment: robots.txt and beyond
+Opt-Out Attachment: robots.txt and beyond
 : Considerations in how policy is attached to content on the Internet

-Vocabulary: what opt out means
+Vocabulary: what opt-out means
-: What information the opt out signal needs to convey
+: What information the opt-out signal needs to convey

 Discussion and wrap-up
 : Synthesis of the workshop's topics and how future work might unfold